angular/material-start/README.md

 7. Write End-to-end (e2e) Tests

-   > It is important to validate your application logic with Angular Material UI components.
+   > It is important to validate your application logic with AngularJS Material UI components.

 ###### Wirefame